mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 Not only that, you can even use loops in generators!
 And that's actually where their real power comes in.

 In our iterables article we've created an infinite iterator, which was generating numbers 0, 1, 2, 3, ... - up to infinity.
-It wasn't too difficult but it wasn't the most readable thing ever.
+It wasn't too difficult, but it wasn't the most readable code ever.

 Now we can do that with a generator in just few simple lines: